-Most TPO manufacturers offer a 10- to 25-year warranty on their products, but the average TPO roof will typically last between 22 to 30 years before replacement is necessary.
-With proper maintenance and care, a TPO roof can last even longer—some up to 50 years.
+Most TPO manufacturers offer a 10- to 25-year warranty on their products, but the average TPO roof will typically last between 22 to 30 years before roof replacement is necessary.
+With proper maintenance and care, a Denver TPO roof can last even longer—some up to 50 years.

 Thankfully, TPO is very low maintenance.
 Beyond annual inspections, it just needs to be cleaned with a natural cleaning solution and pressure washer from time to time.
 Cleaning is important and goes beyond aesthetic concerns.
 Grime and dust can reduce the effectiveness of TPO roofing’s UV reflection.

 TPO is still fairly new roofing technology, and manufacturers are continually looking for ways to improve its durability and longevity.
-Someday, TPO roofing might never need to be replaced, but in the meantime, you can count on our experienced roofers for reliable roof maintenance, repairs, and replacement when the time comes.
+Someday, TPO roofing might never need to be replaced, but in the meantime, you can count on our experienced roofers for reliable roof maintenance, roof repairs, and replacement when the time comes.

-TPO Roofing Costs
+TPO Roofing Costs In Denver

 Unfortunately, it’s not possible to offer even a broad estimate for the cost of TPO roofing installation—every roof is different.
-What we can tell you is that TPO roofing costs vary widely based on a range of factors, such as:
+What we can tell you is that TPO roofing costs vary widely in Denver based on a range of factors, such as: